 What if the at-fault driver has no insurance or has inadequate insurance?

 If the driver who hit you is uninsured or underinsured, your own insurance provider should take care of your medical bills if you have standard policy.
 Thus, you will need to file your claim with your own insurer.
-The amount you can receive is still subject to negotiation, so it is best to be represented by an attorney.
+The amount you can receive is still subject to negotiation, so it is best to be represented by a car accident attorney.